Howbery Park

-The estate passed into the ownership of the government in the 1930s and was used during the Second World War to house US and Canadian servicemen and then refugees from Central Europe.
+The estate passed into the ownership of the government in the 1930s and was used during the Second World War to house US, Polish and Canadian servicemen and then refugees from Central Europe.
 After the war, it was selected as the location for the new Hydraulics Research Station (HRS), established under the directorship of Sir Claude Inglis.
 HRS was privatised in 1982 from the Department of the Environment (DoE) and the HR Wallingford Group was created.
 The new company was limited by guarantee, had no shareholders and was given the remit to invest in hydraulic research.
 The assets transferred with Howbery Park in 1982 included the grant-funded-state-of-the-art- Fountain Building, and a new mainframe computer.
 The Manor House and Stable Block are Listed Buildings Grade II (1985).

 In addition to HR Wallingford who occupy a new building, Kestrel House, several other organisations are now based in Howbery Park, including the Environment Agency.

 There are several stories of strange occurrences concerning Howbery Park.
 The most common one is the ghost of the Lady in Grey.
 Several drivers on Benson Lane, adjacent to Howbery Park, claim to have been forced to swerve to avoid a lady dressed in grey who was walking in the road.
 A lady in grey was seen to walk in the grounds of the French Gardens, now the site of the South Oxfordshire District Council.
 Local stories are that this is the ghost of Lady Wittenham, wife of George Denison Faber, 1st Baron Wittenham.

 In September 2007 key scenes for the feature-film adaptation of Philip Pullman's The Butterfly Tattoo (film) were shot on site.